Education

 Example: You sell a $50 put for $1.20 and pay $0.65 commission.
 Your net premium per share is ($1.20 x 100 - $0.65) / 100 = $1.1935.
 Your adjusted breakeven is $50 - $1.1935 = $48.81, versus $48.80 without the commission adjustment.

-On a single trade, commissions are negligible.
+On a single trade, commissions barely matter.
 Over a year of 50+ trades, they add up.
-Always use net premiums in your breakeven calculations for accuracy.
-If you are assigned and later sell a covered call, you incur commissions on both sides (put and call), plus stock assignment fees at some brokers.
+Always use net premiums in your breakeven math.
+If you get assigned and sell covered calls, you're paying commissions on both sides plus assignment fees at some brokers.

 When you roll a put (buy back the current put and sell a new one), your breakeven changes.
 The key is whether you rolled for a net credit or a net debit.